Krnsand/pp3-hangman/README.md

  ## **Planning Stage**

  ### **User Goals**
- To build a terminal version of Hangman to play when one wants to take a break from work or studying.
+ * My goal was to build a terminal version of Hangman to play when one wants to take a break from work or studying.
     * The game should be easy to play.
     * The game should be fun to play.
     * There should be some level of challenge for the user to keep them coming back.

  ### **Using FlowCharts**
  * I used a flowchart to plan my project to give myself a clear structure of what I wanted to incorporate